Craft Roasted in Small Batches

 We use ethically sourced coffee beans where direct trade, fair living wages, support, and sustainability are provided to the farmers.

-To ensure quality and freshness, we only roast in small batches and deliver directly to the consumer.
 We offer single-origin coffee.
 With all of our coffee, we create a custom roast designed to enhance the beans' natural flavors.
 We bag our coffee in the whole bean form.
-If you prefer it ground, let us know in the message section when you order, we now have a commercial grinder!
+But, if you prefer it ground, let us know in the message section when you order, we have a commercial grinder!

 Currently we offer the following roasts:

-Report Card- Medium Roast
+Report Card - Medium Roast

-Detention- Dark Roast
+Detention - Dark Roast

-Teachers’ Lounge - My Darkest Roast (Good for espresso grind!)
+Teachers’ Lounge- My Darkest Roast (Good for espresso grind!)

-Summer School- Decaf
+Summer School - Decaf

-NEW !
 Red Roaster Blend - a blend of Ethiopian (fruits and complex flavors), Brazil (nuts and full-bodied) and a little Timor-Leste (chocolate).

-District #124 Coffee Bean Origins
+District #124 Coffee Bean Origins:

 Brazilian (South America) coffee is clear, moderately sweet, medium-bodied, and low-acid.
 Some flavor profiles you may get are burnt marshmallow, Mexican concha pastries, drinking chocolate, and a caramel-cocoa flavor through the finish.

-Colombia Supremo coffee (South America) is a consistently good, mild coffees, with a well-balanced acidity.
+Colombian Supremo coffee (South America) is a consistently good, mild coffees, with a well-balanced acidity.
 Colombian Supremo, the highest grade, has a delicate, aromatic sweetness while Excelso Grade is softer and slightly more acidic.The side note flavor of rich, milk chocolate notes are coupled with caramel, vanilla and roasted almond flavors in this coffee.
 A light touch of floral notes also brings the complexity up a notch.
 The medium body and acidity are perfect for those looking for a robust, sweet, satisfying cup.

 Ethiopian (East Africa) coffee is celebrated for its bright fruit and floral notes, exceptional acidity, and sweetness.
 It offers a rich full bodied

-Guatemala SHB EP (Central America) this medium-to-full bodied coffee has a depth and complexity of taste that is almost spicy or chocolatey.
+Guatemala (Central America) this medium-to-full bodied coffee has a depth and complexity of taste that is almost spicy or chocolatey.
 In the cup, Guatemalan coffee has vibrant acidity, light body, and notes of milk chocolate and dried fruit sweetness.
 Universal coffee!

 Mexican (North America) coffee generally offers a wonderful aroma and depth of flavor, often with a pronounced sharpness.
-It is an excellent bean for dark roasts and is often used in blends.
+It is an excellent bean for dark roasts and is often used in blends. .

 Our coffee is produced according to NE Cottage Food Guidelines.
 6887 St Hwy 27 Gordon, NE “This coffee was prepared in a kitchen that is not subject to regulation and inspection by the regulatory authority and may contain allergens.”